sillsdev/ptx2pdf/docs/dev/Accolades.md

 and it was a pain.
-The Thai script is a small font compared to Western fonts and so things like the verse numbers or brackets/parentheses always look way too big and various other issues meant I had to spend a lot of time after outputing from Paratext to make it look halfway decent - just to have a draft print!
+The Thai script is a small font compared to Western fonts and so things like the verse numbers or brackets/parentheses always look way too big and various other issues meant I had to spend a lot of time after outputting from Paratext to make it look halfway decent - just to have a draft print!
 If we found things that needed improving we would make the changes in Paratext and then I'd have to go through all that rigamarole again just to print it again.